alexander-guesnon/item-catalog/README.md

 ```

 ## License
-Udacity-Item-Catalog is distributed under the GPLv3 license.
+Item-Catalog is distributed under the GPLv3 license.